What not to do

 Decisions!
 Decisions!
 Decisions!

-Deciding to change the look is a hard decision to make.
-Students, fans, customers, alumni often see the mascot as part of a cherished tradition.
-When the changes are made haphazardly, problems can arise.
+Deciding to change the look is a hard decision.
+Students, fans, customers, alumni see the mascot as part of a cherished tradition.
+When the changes are made haphazardly, problems arise.

 Going Public: Keeping the fans in the Loop

 Gunston was George Mason University’s mascot.
 Gunston, too, was well loved at GMU.

 When GMU decided to add a new mascot to their mascot mix, the Patriot, George Mason put together a whole backstory.

 The smart people at GMU put out news releases and videos.
 The basic story was, Gunston was graduating and taking a job in administration.
 Gunston (who, by the way is green) would represent GMU’s extensive Green Initiative.
 Gunston is quite visible on campus and is a success for GMU – like students, he has graduated and taken on important work.
 Gunston has become a responsible, adult mascot – well, Gunston is a mascot, so responsible comes with a large dose of FUN.